kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 2. Identify Nodes Affected by Hotplug:
    * By flagging a Node as being impacted by hotplug, the Cluster Autoscaler could revert to a less reliable but more conservative "scale from 0 nodes" logic.

-Given that this KEP and autoscaler are inter-related, the above approaches were discussed in the community with relevant stakeholders, and have decided approaching this problem through the former route.
+Given that this KEP and autoscaler are inter-related, the above approaches were discussed in the community with relevant stakeholders, and have decided approaching this problem through the approach 1.
 The same will be targeted around the beta graduation of this KEP

 ### Handling HotUnplug Events